The entropic optimal (self-)transport problem: Limit distributions for decreasing regularization with application to score function estimation: Application to score functions estimation

 where $s_\eps$ is the population counterpart to our estimator.
-The proof follows directly from the following two propositions. \cref{prop:PopBias} makes \cref{eq:taylor_gaussian} rigorous in the non-Gaussian case, which follows from the precise asymptotic expansion given in \cref{prop:secOrdExp}.
-We then control the stochastic fluctuations in \cref{prop:fluctScore}, from which a trade-off in $\eps_n$ yields the final result; we omit this final step.
+The proof follows directly from the following two propositions.
+Proposition~\ref{prop: PopBias} controls the bias in $L^2$.
+We then control the stochastic fluctuations in Proposition~\ref{prop: StatFluct}, from which a trade-off in $\eps_n$ yields the final result; we omit this final step.